uhvesta/bazel-gazelle/README.md

 `rerun` starts from the previously saved frozen snapshot:

-1. load the saved snapshot and parsed-model cache
+1. load the saved snapshot metadata
 2. normalize the changed path list
 3. filter out changed paths that should not affect the walk
 4. patch only the changed/new/deleted files or directories
-5. reuse cached parsed models for unchanged content
+5. start parser-cache loads in the background and reuse cached parsed models for unchanged content
 6. freeze the updated snapshot
 7. rerun the whole Gazelle algorithm